NodeBB-Community/nodebb-plugin-reputation-rules/README.md

 **Note** unvotes are always allowed.

 ### Changelog

+v1.2.1

+ - Fix typos on "weigh"
+ - Add a section for Rule 4 on the settings panel.
+It is not configurable but it is a rule that is being applied
+ - Added explanations for most of the settings so they are easier to understand

+v1.2.0

  - Updated compatibility to 1.18.2
  - Removed the "Reload" button in the ACP as this is no longer needed